 Berlin was once a divided city.
 The fall of the wall lead to the city blossoming in the years to come, the city has made sure to not hide its troubled past and there are many interesting historical sights to see and learn about.

-There's the outdoor museum on Bernauerstraße (Bernauer Street) where the wall was actually built along, some of the walls still stand today.
+There's the outdoor museum on Bernauerstraße (Bernauer Street) where the wall was built along some of the walls still stand today.

-You could also head to the east side gallery where another part of the wall still stands and where artists have had the chance to paint parts of the wall with their murals.
+You could also head to the east side gallery, where another part of the wall still stands and where artists have had the chance to paint parts of the wall with their murals.
+You might also be interested in visiting other places where you can see the Berlin wall remains.

-Learning about this difficult part of the city's history is a real eye-opener.
+Learning about this challenging part of the city's history is a real eye-opener.